EDITION 10 about OBOO,

 than the application states (although home area is irrelevant to an OBOO permit); that

-one OBOO builder used a metal shipping container (as on
+one OBOO builder used a shipping container (used on

 counting it in the home's area; that